clausqr/rsyslog-server-docker/readme.md

 # Simple Docker rsyslog Server

-Very basic, will listen on 514/udp and write to /var/log/syslog
+Very basic, will listen on 514/udp and write to /var/log/syslog and start a lnav session to view the logs.

 1. Build
 ```